 Identity.
 In the digital age, this is widely characterised by our data.
 Internet browsing data, consumer data, digitised public service records and biometrics.

-A key thread linking many a Smart City talk today is the optimisation of public services through data technology.
-This encompasses everything from delivering healthcare to underserved populations to more efficient tax collection to crowdsourcing community solutions through digital engagement platforms.
+A key thread linking many a Smart City talk today is the optimization of public services through data technology.
+This encompasses everything from delivering healthcare to undeserved populations to more efficient tax collection to crowdsourcing community solutions through digital engagement platforms.
 All this is just one facet that adds to our daily accumulation of Big Data, defined by IBM as the information that is “generated by everything around us at all times”.

 IBM’s most recent brainchild, wryly named Watson, is a “cognitive” data processing system that incorporates aspects of Artificial Intelligence, allowing it to sift through largely unstructured data.
 The machine uses natural language processing in order to gauge grammar and context and is supposedly capable of providing bespoke data insights for any given customer on the basis of their questions.
 This model can theoretically be applied to all manner of public and private services including health, employment, disaster relief and public security.